Elderly mother and adult daughter.

 Putting together a plan

 Coaching calls always end with actionable next steps.
 Sometimes the steps are small- other times they are large.
-Coaching clients leave the sessions with a plan that we have talked about together.
-This can feel so much better than being stuck in indecision or paralyzed by guilt.
+Coaching clients leave the sessions with a plan that we have talked about together, and receive an email within 24 hours to summarize our conversation.
+The elements of progress and forward momentum soon take the place of potentially stifling emotions that can weigh one down.

-You can start with a free half hour sample coaching session to see if we are a fit, or jump right into working together.
+Start with a free half hour coaching session to see if we are a fit for each other.

 Out of the Mouths of Clients